 An introduction to three-dimensional design as it relates to structure, process, continuity, relationships, functions, psychological necessity, and the view of total design with its environmental implications.
 Students will be required to solve a series of design problems utilizing hands-on materials and 3-D computer graphics.
-The course may serve as a foundation for sculpture, engineering, and structural design.
-Studio and materials fees charged.
-(Formerly FA 277)
+The course may serve as a foundation for sculpture, engineering, and structural design (Formerly FA 277)